 - Take the tarmac road away from the station, downhill, your direction 150°, ignoring all ways off.

 - In 100 metres you have a hedge on your left and the track begins to head gently downhill.
-In a further 300 metres, at the bottom of a dip, pass through a wooden kissing gate to the left of a metal fieldgate then cross a bridge with stone headwalls with ponds either side, and bear slightly left to follow an at times indistinct footpath ahead up across the next field, up and over a slight brow.
+In a further 300 metres, at the bottom of a dip, pass through a wooden kissing gate to the left of a metal fieldgate then cross a bridge with stone headwalls with ponds either side, and bear slightly left to follow a path alongside a low bank and newly planted hedge on your right.
+Keep ahead up and over a slight brow in this grassy field.
 In 200 metres go under an isolated, disused railway bridge that looks like a majestic Roman ruin, and only 80 metres later, go through its degenerate modern alternative, a corrugated-iron drainpipe tunnel under the working railway lines.

-- 10 metres beyond the end of the tunnel, enter a wood, and keep ahead on a path just within the left-hand edge of the wood.
-In 180 metres emerge from the wood and continue steadily uphill with the wood's edge on your left-hand side, and an open field on your right-hand side, your direction east.
+- 15 metres beyond the end of the tunnel, enter a wood, and keep ahead on a path just within the left-hand edge of the wood.
+In 180 metres emerge from the wood and continue steadily uphill with the wood's edge on your left-hand side, and a large open field on your right-hand side, your direction east.

-- In 250 metres, at the corner of the field, and near the top of the incline, continue ahead on a car-wide track.
-(Once past the wood on your right, you can see the sea far away.)
-In a further 175 metres, you come to an earth roads crossing (where you cross a public footpath).
-You continue straight on down the track, which soon swings to the left
+- In 250 metres, the wood on your left ends and you continue ahead, now on a car-wide track.
+In 100 metres the wood to your right ends.
+In a further 75 metres you come to an earth roads crossing (where you cross a public footpath).
+You continue straight on down the track, which soon swings to the left.

 - In 220 metres ignore a grassy track up to your left-hand side.
 In 60 metres, at the bottom of the descent, cross over a tiny stream.
-Keep ahead, now uphill, and in 40 metres the track, now a path, splits in two and you take either, uphill.
-Both paths swing to the right and in 80 metres, at a T-junction, turn right, your direction 190°.
+Keep ahead, now uphill, and in 40 metres the track, now a path, splits in two and you take either, more steeply uphill.
+Both paths swing to the right and in 80 metres, at a T-junction, turn right into woodland, your direction 190°.